Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system: The model problem

 where for \(i\in \{1,2\}\),

-In other words, for each variable the second-order asymptotic expansion is characterised --- to leading-order by the theory developed in~\cite{Bornemann1998a} (Theorem~\ref{thm:1}) --- to \(i\)-th order by a decomposition into a slow term, indicated by an overbar, which constitutes the average motion of the \(i\)-th order expansion, and a fast term, indicated by square brackets, which oscillate rapidly and converge weakly\(^\ast\) to zero --- and by a residual term, indicated with a subscript three, that converges uniformly to zero.
+In other words, for each variable the second-order asymptotic expansion is characterised --- to leading-order by Theorem 1 in~\cite{Bornemann1998a} --- to \(i\)-th order by a decomposition into a slow term, indicated by an overbar, which constitutes the average motion of the \(i\)-th order expansion, and a fast term, indicated by square brackets, which oscillate rapidly and converge weakly\(^\ast\) to zero in \(L^\infty([0,T])\) --- and by a residual term, indicated with a subscript three, which converges uniformly to zero in \(C([0,T])\).
 In particular, we show that